ehtick/openshot-qt/doc/preferences.rst

    ================================  =============  ===========
    Setting                           Default        Description
    ================================  =============  ===========
-   Language                          Default        Choose your preferred language for OpenShot menus and windows
+   Language                          Default        Choose your preferred language for OpenShot menus and windows Default Theme                     Humanity:Dark  Choose your theme for OpenShot, either Light, Dark or None User Interface Scale              1.0            Adjust the size of OpenShot's interface (restart required; range 1–3; known issues on Windows)
-   Default Theme                     Humanity:Dark  Choose your theme for OpenShot, either Light, Dark or None Image Length (seconds)            10.00          How long the image displays on the screen when added to the timeline Volume                            75.00          The percentage of the volume of the clip when added to the timeline Blender Command (path)            *<blank>*      The path to the binary for Blender (version 4.1+)
+   Image Length (seconds)            10.00          How long the image displays on the screen when added to the timeline Volume                            75.00          The percentage of the volume of the clip when added to the timeline Blender Command (path)            *<blank>*      The path to the binary for Blender (version 4.1+)